Hearing Loops benefit the hearing impaired

 Why most don’t work!

 Unfortunately, too many of the Hearing Loops in public spaces have been poorly designed and/or installed, causing customer complaints, refunds and more.
-Loops are highly technical, requiring precise measurement and calibration, beyond the skills of most electrical contractors.
+Hearing Loops are highly technical, requiring precise measurement and calibration, beyond the skills of most electrical contractors.

 ClearaSound has been designing and installing Hearing Loops for over 30 years and we know how important they are to the deaf and hearing impaired.
-We’re often called in to fix the issues of faulty loops!
+We’re often called in to fix the issues of faulty Hearing Loops!
 It is much simpler (and less expensive) to get an expert to do it right the first time.

 Compliance Is Important